siddkhannaa/chip8-emu/README.md

 moob boon

 # 🔨 Setup
-emojicode is wack and doesn't work on windows so u have to be running macOS or Linux <br>
+emojicode is wack and doesn't work on windows so u have to be running the emulator on macOS or Linux <br>

 make sure you have ncurses and tinfo installed on your machine: <br>
 ```